Marvin1912/marvinpedia/src/components/markdown/k3s-setup.md

 - web on port 80
 - websecure on port 443

-The CustomResource `IngressRoute` can now be used to address a dedicated service.
+The CustomResource `IngressRoute` can be used to address a dedicated service.
 The `namespace` must be the one in which the services run.
 Traefik is able to address the service across namespaces (Traefik runs in namespace `kube-system`).

 ```